 3.1 Egg Shells :

 All 24 egg shells attached in the cluster were examined.
-Egg shells were empty with similar and characteristic opening indicating 100% hatching of eggs.
+The egg shells were empty, with similar and characteristic openings, indicating 100% hatching of eggs.
 They were irregularly inflated.
-Length and breadth of all irregularly inflated egg shells were measured using vernier calipers.
-Although the length, breadth of the irregularly inflated egg shells cannot be considered to be the actual size the eggs.
-However the measurement and ratio of the average values can give an idea of the relative size of the eggs of the egg cluster.
-The average values of the length and breadth and the ratio of the 24 irregularly inflated eggs are given in the Table 1.
+The length and breadths of all irregularly inflated egg shells were measured using vernier calipers.
+Although the measurements cannot be considered the actual size of the eggs, the values and their ratios can provide an idea of the relative size of the eggs in the cluster.
+The average values of the lengths and breadths, as well as their ratio for the 24 irregularly inflated eggs, are given in Table 1.